Milwaukee: Geography

 Milwaukee lies along the shores and bluffs of Lake Michigan at the confluence of three rivers: the Menomonee, the Kinnickinnic, and the Milwaukee.
 Smaller rivers, such as the Root River and Lincoln Creek, also flow through the city.

-Milwaukee's terrain is sculpted by the glacier path and includes steep bluffs along Lake Michigan that begin about a mile (1.6 km) north of downtown.
+Milwaukee's terrain is sculpted by the glacier path and includes steep bluffs along Lake Michigan that begin approximately one mile (1.6 km) north of downtown.
 In addition, 30 mi west of Milwaukee is the Kettle Moraine and lake country that provides an industrial landscape combined with inland lakes.

-According to the United States Census Bureau, the city has a total area of 96.80 sqmi, of which, 96.12 sqmi is land and 0.68 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 96.80 sqmi, of which 96.12 sqmi is land and 0.68 sqmi is water.
 The city is overwhelmingly (99.89% of its area) in Milwaukee County, but there are two tiny unpopulated portions that extend into neighboring counties.
 (Note: The part in Washington County is bordered by the southeast corner of Germantown, while the part in Waukesha County is bordered by the southeast corner of Menomonee Falls, north of the village of Butler.
 Both areas were annexed to Milwaukee for industrial reasons; the Waukesha County portion contains a Cargill plant for Ambrosia Chocolate (known as "the Ambrosia triangle"), while the Washington County portion contains a Waste Management facility.)